 Environmental Systems 1 Fall 2014 Duration: 6 Weeks Collaborators: Yiwei He & Julie Bartocci Critics: Ahu Aydogan Akseli, Christian Volkmann

 The project brief called for a passive solar residence fora small family in the Knoxville, TN area.
-Utilizing Sefaira environmental analysis software and various passive solar principles, various designs and forms were investigated until we got to the results you see on the right.
+Utilizing Sefaira environmental analysis software and various passive solar principles, various designs and forms were investigated until we got to the results you see below.

 The floor plan is designed as open as much to maximize cross ventilation and fluid air circulation throughout the home.
 The ground floor features a full bathroom, large kitchen, open dining and living rooms, and an outdoor terrace space on the south side.
 Upstairs is the master bedroom, a den and office space, and a balcony to the south.
 The Sefaira results return an 1800 square foot home with good results...48 k/BTU/ft²/yr, heating dominated, and well lit.